Alkalynity/geniusmetatool/README.md

 * Linux support
 * Add a track number column for "additional roles" to only add roles for specific tracks
 * "delete additional artist" button
+* handle European dates? need to make sure they work
 * ...

 ## VI.
 CONTACT INFO